-• The investigation of architectural components and design decisions within the proposed framework, such as the choice
+• The investigation of architectural components and design decisions within the proposed framework, such as the choice of Transformer architecture and learning paradigm, MDP formulation, inference strategy, and their impact on overall performance.

 • The demonstration through empirical analyses of ART's capability to (i) accurately forecast known fuel-optimal trajectories, and (ii) generate near-optimal warm-starts for a sequential convex program, showing advantages both in terms of achieved fuel optimality and computational efficiency.